vibdev/canvas-kit/API_PATTERN_GUIDELINES.md

 - Prop names should never include the component name (e.g. `type`, not `buttonType`)
 - Use the same props for the same concepts across components
-- Favor color-, position-, and size-agnostic names.
+- Avoid names that reference color, position, and size.
 For example:
-  - blueIcon can be bad because it may not be blue to everyone and changing colors or making colors variable is a breaking change.
+  - `blueIcon` can be bad because it may not be blue to everyone and changing colors or making colors variable is a breaking change.
-  - leftIcon can be bad because we can change the position with RTL or add something to the left of that, then it wouldn't make sense anymore.
+  - `leftIcon` can be bad because we can change the position with RTL or add something to the left of that, then it wouldn't make sense anymore.
-  - mediumIcon can be bad if we add another size in between... then which one is medium?
+  - `mediumIcon` can be bad if we add another size in between... then which one is medium?
 Is it mediumLarge now?

 #### T-shirt sizes